Global hunger Index 2021 (GHI)

 The Global Hunger Index (GHI) is a tool, that measures and tracks hunger across the globe as well as region and by country.
 This is prepared by European NGOs of Concern Worldwide and Welthungerhilfe.

 The GHI was started to publish in 2006 and It was initially published by the US-Based International Food Policy Research Institute (IFPRI) and Germany- Based Welthungerhilfe.
 In 2007, The Irish NGO Concern Worldwide also became a Co-publisher.

 In 2018, IFPRI Stepped down from its involvement in the project and the GHI became a joint project of Welthungerhilfe and Concern Worldwide.

-Based on the Four key indicators, the GHI accesses the level of hunger in a country on a 100-point Scale wherein the score 100 is the worst (extreme hunger) and score 0 is the best (Low or No hunger)
+Based on the Four key indicators, the GHI accesses the level of hunger in a country on a 100-point Scale wherein a score 100 is the worst (extreme hunger) and a score of 0 is the best (Low or No hunger)

 Four key Indicators for GHI:

 - Undernourishment: The share of the population that is undernourished (that is, whose caloric intake is insufficient).
 Data are taken from the UN FAO (Food and agriculture organization).

 - Child Wasting: The share of children under the age of five who have low weight for their height.
 It reflects acute undernutrition.
 (Data are used from United Nations Children’s Fund (UNICEF), World Health Organization (WHO), The World Bank, and the Demographic and health Survey Programs. )

 - Child Stunting: The share of children under the age of five who have low weight for their age.
 It reflects Chronic Undernutrition.
 (Data are used from United Nations Children’s Fund (UNICEF), World Health Organization (WHO), The World Bank, and the Demographic and health Survey Programs (DHS).